deplatt/GrinNet/README.md

 9. **Set the username to 'grinnetadmin' and the password to 'csc324AdminDropTheClass!'.**
    - Tip: Save your password!
 It saves a lot of time!
 10. **You should see a new server called 'GrinNetApp' running now!**
 11. **Navigate to the left-most side bar, and select the 'PSQL Tool Workspace' option.
-Select the 'GrinNetApp' server, and log into it with the 'grinnetadmin' account.**
+Select the 'GrinNetApp' server, and log in with the 'grinnetadmin' account.
+Click 'Connect & Open PSQL'.**
 12. **Copy and paste the code in the 'schema.sql' file into this terminal.**
    - If you modify 'schema.sql' and want to reinitalize the database, it is recommended to simply delete the tables in the GUI workspace and redo this step.
 With a project this small, it's the quickest option.
 14. **Navigate to the GUI workspace and click on 'GrinNetApp'.
 Give it about 5 seconds, and you should see some activity!
+Make sure that in the 'tables' menu of the 'GrinNetApp' server, you see 'users', 'posts', and 'reports' tables.
 This means that you are done with the PostgreSQL database setup.**
+   - If you have some kind of error, it is recommended to repeat the PSQL steps in your terminal and not the pgAdmin shell.

 ### Node.js
 14. **Open up your favorite IDE that has terminal usage capabilities.
 Navigate back to the directory where you put the cloned GrinNet repository.
 Navigate to the ./PostgreSQL/ directory.**